Machyne/Hailstorm/README.txt

 This is our final submission for the 2011 SDSU Program Design Competition.

-The svn used during developement can be found here: <http://morrispdc2011.svn.sourceforge.net/>
+The repository used during development can be found here: <http://morrispdc2011.svn.sourceforge.net/>

 The challenge was to program a "Make 15 Game".